London to Brighton events: London to Brighton Bike Ride

-Challenge Cancer 2015 was a fund-raising bike ride in the United Kingdom organised by Macmillan Cancer Support, Breakthrough Breast Cancer, Cancer Research UK and Prostate Cancer UK.
-It expands on the inaugural event of the previous year by adding a second route between Manchester and Leeds.
-Both routes are described as 60 miles long.
-A 120-mile "there and back" option is also available on both routes.

 Running events

 An ultramarathon running race used to take this route each October, starting on Westminster Bridge in the centre of London, and finishing at The Level in Brighton.
 This is a distance of 54 miles, 198 yards (87.085 km).
 The race was organised by the Road Runners Club from 1951 to 2005.
 However, the course had been raced over at least since the early 19th century, and regularly since 1899.
 In its later years the race was low-key with just over one hundred runners taking part.
 The fastest would finish in well under 6 hours, whilst there was a time limit of 10 hours after which the course was not marshalled.
 The race was discontinued after 2005 because of increasing road traffic and difficulties in finding sufficient marshals.

 In 2010 the ultra-running organisation Extreme Running staged an off-road London to Brighton Trail Race from Blackheath in London to Brighton sea front (56 miles).
 The winning time was 8 hours 32 minutes.
 The race was next planned to be held in 2011.

 Since 2011, the company UltraChallenge has organised annually a mixed road/trail 100K race from Richmond in West London to Brighton's racecourse.
 The course can be run or walked.

 From Piccadilly to Brighton there is a marathon route.